 - Grants to religious organizations will be limited to those activities which are non-denominational and serve the entire community.

 - To be considered for the current grant round, organizations must submit a completed application by March 15 of each year.
 The Advisory Committee may approve a second round of funding for the year.
-If a second round of funding takes place, the deadline for those applications is September 15.
+If a second round of funding takes place, the deadline will be announced.

 In funding decisions, the board will consider the following:

 - Level of local involvement and support

 - The number of people to be served

 - The impact of the grant on the success of the project

 - Multiple requests from a single organization in a given year may impact funding for one or all requests.